whatEclipse/catalyze_mod/README.md

 ### Other Items

   - **Beast Tendon**:
-    - Dropped by ravagers and used in advanced weapon crafting.
+    - Dropped by common mobs and used it is used mostly for weapon crafting.

   - **Bone Shards**:
     - Obtained by breaking bones against stone or through crafting recipes.
 Used primarily for bone-based gear.